2024-2025 Capital Seminary & Graduate School Catalog

 Federal Financial Aid Refund Policy

-The Financial Aid Office is required by federal statute to determine how much financial aid was earned by students who voluntarily or involuntarily withdraw prior to completing 60% of a payment period or term.
-The student's withdrawal date is determined by the last date of documented academically related activity.
+The Financial Aid Office is required by federal statute to determine how much financial aid was earned by students who voluntarily or involuntarily withdraw prior to completing 60

-Students who completely withdraw from classes during the first 60% of the enrollment period and have received Title IV aid will be subject to the Federal Refund Policy.
-Once 60% of the enrollment period has elapsed in a non-modular program, or if a student has successfully completed 50 percent of a term in a modular program, students may be eligible to keep some or all their federal aid.
+Once 60 percent of the enrollment period has elapsed in a non-modular program, or if a student has successfully completed 50 percent of a term in a modular program, the student in most cases is considered to have earned their federal aid.
 For example, if students pass sub-term 1 but withdraw from sub-term 2, they may be eligible to keep all or some of their federal aid.

 Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: